KasparEtter/ef1p/pages/internet/internet.md

 becomes much harder as the attacker has to guess the correct timing of the response, the correct DNS query ID used to match answers to questions, as well as the correct [source port](#port-numbers) from which the query was sent.
-For this reason, DNS queries should always be sent from a random source port and also [NAT routers](#network-address-translation) should choose external ports unpredictably.
+For this reason, DNS queries should always be sent from a random source port, and also [NAT routers](#network-address-translation) should choose external ports unpredictably.
 Since DNS is often used to determine the destination address of requests, a successful attack on the DNS resolution of your computer